Library

 • The Globe and Mail Archive, 1884-2003 (Ottawa Public Library)

-• You can access this archive of The Globe and Mail newspaper articles from 1844 to 2003 FROM HOME ONLY, with a public library card, by going to the Ottawa Public Library’s website and clicking on Find articles and research guides.
+• You can access this archive of The Globe and Mail newspaper articles from 1844 to 2003 FROM HOME ONLY, with a public library card, by going to the Ottawa Public Library’s website and clicking on Articles and Research.
 Also access Study Zone’s Databases and “Ask a Librarian” service.

 Other Useful Resources